takado8/InteliGarden/README.md

 5. Two digital soil moisture sensors, each for one watering group.
 Sensor tells if soil moisture is below, or over the threshold.
 6. Rain sensor - this solution will work outside and we don't want water plants if there was rain recently.
 Aplication will check moisture level, and reschedule watering if neeeded.
 7. Three power relays - one for each pump and one for both moisture sensors.
-(For default, moisture sensors are always powered when connected to power supply.
-Sensor has two
+8. Wiring, piping, power supply.